 “They’re symbolic on something this small.
 But in large mosques they are minarets.
 Someone climbs to the top of one or more and calls the faithful to prayer.”

 By then it was time for lunch, after which the morning group would have to give way for a second “shift” of soldiers released from the base.
-The two periods overlapped, so a couple of dozen soldiers at one time chowed down at the local food markets.
+The two periods overlapped, so about three dozen soldiers at one time chowed down at the local food markets.
 There was a good deal of chatting amongst them.
 Anna was included, already known to everyone by reputation if nothing else.

 Done, Anna said to Janice, “I’m going to visit Landi Kotal in Pakistan.
 You want me to drop you off back at the base?
 Or do you want to stick around here and return with the second shift?”